DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

-When applied to a quality-weighted hardware graph, this objective directly benefits QVM partitioning.
-Maximising modularity preferentially groups qubits connected by high-weight edges, corresponding to low-error couplers, into the same community, while edges with low weight contribute little to the objective and are more likely to lie across community boundaries.
+Maximising modularity preferentially groups qubits connected by high-weight edges, corresponding to low-error couplers, into the same community, whereas low-weight edges contribute little to the objective and are more likely to span community boundaries.
 In effect, the optimisation encourages regions whose internal connectivity is supported by high-fidelity gates, while naturally placing partition boundaries along noisy or unreliable couplers.
-This behaviour is not imposed heuristically but emerges directly from the modularity function's structure.
+This behaviour is not imposed heuristically but emerges directly from the structure of the modularity function.